LimeChain/gosemble/docs/2-go-based-polkadot-runtime.md

 #### 2.4.1.
 Compiler

 The default compiler is `gc`.
-There are also `gccgo`, which uses the GCC back-end, and `gollvm` which uses the LLVM infrastructure (somewhat less mature).
+There is also `gccgo`, which uses the GCC back-end, and `gollvm`, which uses the LLVM infrastructure (somewhat less mature).

 **Pipeline (Lowering)**